Submodular Reinforcement Learning: Provable Guarantees in Simplified Settings

-This represents a "nearly deterministic" \mdp where there is a unique action for each state in the \mdp, which takes us to it with $1-\epsilon$ probability and with the rest, we end up in any other state \cref{fig:bandit_mdp}.
+Under the following condition on the Markov chain, we can show that as long as the policy is parametrized in a particular way, the objective is indeed monotone DR-submodular. \begin{definition}[$\epsilon$-Bandit \smdp] An \smdp s.t. for any $v_j, v_k \in \V$, $j \neq k$, $\forall h \in [H]$ and $\forall v' \in \V$, $P_h(v_j|v',a_{j})= 1-\epsilon_h$, and $P_h(v_k|v',a_{j}) = \frac{\epsilon_h}{|\V|-1}$ for $\epsilon_h \in \left[0, \frac{|\V|}{|\V|+1}\right]$ is an $\epsilon$-Bandit \smdp. \end{definition} This represents a "nearly deterministic" \mdp where there is a unique action for each state in the \mdp, which takes us to it with $1-\epsilon$ probability and with the rest, we end up in any other state \cref{fig:bandit_mdp}.
 While limiting, it generalizes the bandit scenario, which would occur when $\epsilon = 0$.
 In the following, we consider a class of state-independent policies that can change in each horizon, denoting the horizon dependence with $\pi^h(a)$.
 We now formally establish the connection between \subrl and DR-submodularity, \looseness=-1 \begin{restatable*}{theorm}{restateDRsub} For horizon dependent policy $\pi$ parameterized as $\pi^h(a) \forall h \in [H]$ in an $\epsilon$-Bandit \smdp, and $F(\traj)$ is a monotone submodular function, then $J(\pi)$ is monotone DR-submodular. \end{restatable*} The proof is in \cref{apx: dr_sub}.
 It builds on two steps; firstly, we use a reparameterization trick to handle policy simplex constraints.
 We relax the equality constraints on $\pi$ to lie on a convex polytope $\mathcal{P} = \{ \pi^h(a) ~|~ 0 \leq \pi^h(a) \leq 1, 0 \leq \sum_{j, j \neq k} \pi^h(a_j) \leq 1, \forall k\in[|\A|], \forall h\in [H] \}$ and enforce the equality constraints directly in the objective \cref{eq: obj}.
 Secondly, under the assumptions of \cref{thm: dr_sub}, we show that the Hessian of $J(\pi)$ only has non-positive entries, which is an equivalent characterization of twice differentiable DR-submodular functions.
 Furthermore, the result can be generalized to accommodate state and action spaces that vary with horizons, although, for simplicity, we assumed fixed spaces.